Food Safety

 Make sure that all safety equipment is in working order, including fire extinguishers, smoke detectors, and ventilation hoods.
 Conduct regular safety training sessions to ensure that your team is also aware of safety rules and procedures.

-Participate in Regular Inspections
+Participate in regular inspections

 Regular inspections are another crucial element of ensuring a safe facility.
 You can opt for third-party inspections, or you can conduct your inspections, depending on your preferences and budget.